-Now obviously, Terras here is focused on research of art history, a field of study with a much narrower scope of inquiry than visual studies (Dikovitskaya 147), the latter of which tends to embrace artifacts such as photography, film, visual propaganda, political art, memes, etc. not typically taken up by art historians.
+Now obviously, Terras here is focused on how DH research is transforming art history, a field of study with a much narrower scope of inquiry than visual studies (Dikovitskaya 147), the latter of which tends to embrace artifacts such as photography, film, visual propaganda, political art, memes, etc. not typically taken up by art historians.
 However, the contrast articulated by Terras does a remarkable job highlighting just how vast and varied the affordances of the digital are for every stage of the visual research process.
 As scholars intrigued by such affordances, we aim to explore how digital technologies--social media platforms, software programs, data visualizations, mobile devices, digital archives, etc---make possible innovative ways of doing visual studies from an interdisciplinary methodological perspective.
 For the purposes of this collection, we call this work digital visual studies, which brings different methodologies to bear on a single visual object of study yet shares a commitment to engage in experimental digital-visual research.

-Digital Visual Studies--Working Commitments and Assumptions
+Digital Visual Studies

 In giving name to digital visual studies, we do not aim to introduce a new area of research per se.
 But we do hope to underscore the potentiality of digital visual research that is emerging across the humanities and to which we hope to contribute.
 We are excited, for instance, about Edgar Gómez Cruz, Shanti Sumartojo, and Sarah Pink’s recently published collection Reconfiguring Techniques in Digital Visual Research, in which scholars from across the humanities explore how digital visual technologies, such as drone cameras, Go-Pro cameras, eye-tracking technologies, and 360 degrees cameras, are helping to invent new research techniques for ethnographic research—research that we believe scholars interested in rhetorical field methods will particularly find useful.
 We aim to extend such digital visual research by exploring how digital research operating at the nexus of visual rhetoric, digital rhetoric, and the digital humanities can be as equally productive, particularly for research in RC/WS and Communication.